SC to decide today whether Finance Act 2017 is valid or not

 New Delhi, Nov 13: A Constitution Bench headed by Chief Justice of India will deliver its verdict on a batch of pleas that challenged the validity of certain provisions of the Finance Act 2017.

-The top court reserved its verdict on a batch of pleas challenging the constitutional validity of Finance Act, 2017 on the ground that it was passed by the Parliament as a money bill.
+The top court reserved its verdict on a batch of pleas challenging the constitutional validity of Finance Act 2017 on the ground that it was passed by the Parliament as a money bill.

-The Centre contended that certification of Finance Act as money bill was done by speaker of Lok Sabha and court cannot judicially review the decision.
+The Centre contended that certification of Finance Act as a money bill was done by speaker of Lok Sabha and court cannot judicially review the decision.

 Will office of CJI come under RTI Act: SC verdict tomorrow at 2 pm